 Using the pyramids as a guide requires a certain amount of introspection and mindfulness.
-It not only requires getting conscious about what you want or need, it also obligates you to create an order of priorities for those wants or needs.
-An insightful book called Power Vs. Force helped me to look at this hierarchy in an even more metaphysical way, as I came to the conclusion that there are three states of being involved in how we interact with life.
-And of course, the three steps can be depicted on a pyramid.
+It not only requires getting conscious about what you want or need; it also obligates you to create an order of priorities for those wants or needs.
+An insightful book called Power vs. Force helped me to look at this hierarchy in an even more metaphysical way, as I came to the conclusion that there are three states of being involved in how we interact with life.
+And of course, the three steps can be depicted on a pyramid, as shown below.

 You can see these three steps manifested in both how a culture evolves and how humans often mature.
-The base needs are typically "has" needs: what material things we want in our life to give us safety, comfort, pleasure, or status.
-As humans and societies age, they move beyond the "has" to the "does" needs.
+The base needs are typically has needs: what material things we want in our life to give us safety, comfort, pleasure, or status.
+As humans and societies age, they move beyond the has to the does needs.
 As our material needs are met, what one does for a living becomes a more relevant symbol of our identity.
-At some point, relentless

-"doing" no longer carries currency, at which point the "is" needs predominate at the peak of the pyramid.
+At some point, relentless doing no longer carries currency, at which point the is needs predominate at the peak of the pyramid.
 You see this in wise men and women and in cultures that have learned that having and doing carry you only so far.
-When someone or something just "is," it feels pure, essential, powerful, and magnetic.
+When someone or something just is, it feels pure, essential, powerful, and magnetic.
 There is a strong sense of presence that accompanies this state of being.
 As for me, I spent my early years growing Joie de Vivre and focusing on how big we might become.
 My scorecard was defined by how many hotels we had in the collection.
-And at times I gauged my definition of success by the things I could buy for myself and for the company.
-At some point, I transcended "has" up to "does" and became more focused on my role as the CEO, enjoying the esteem associated with how people perceived me in that role.
-More recently, I have found myself moving more into an "is" place, going beyond my possessions and my role so that I can just try to be a voice of change for how the business world can be.
+And, at times, I gauged my definition of success by the things I could buy for myself and for the company.
+At some point, I transcended has up to does and became more focused on my role as the CEO, enjoying the esteem associated with how people perceived me in that role.
+More recently, I have found myself moving more into an is place, going beyond my possessions and my role so that I can just try to be a voice of change for how the business world can be.
 I know that I'm on a self-actualized path when it feels like I'm almost channeling the message from the master, Abraham Maslow.
-You know you've moved to that "is" place when you realize that how you show up in the world has great impact on those who are learning from you.
+You know you've moved to that is place when you realize that how you show up in the world has great impact on those who are learning from you.
 Great leaders don't count their successes by the number of cars in their garage or by the impressiveness of their job title.
 Great leaders know their success is defined by the personal impact they've had on others.

-Business is typically considered hard-edged and unemotional, yet I've found the nearly two decades of running my own business to be a remarkable exercise in humanity.
-It has helped me change my life and understand myself and others better than twenty years of therapy ever would.
+Business is typically considered hard-edged and unemotional.
+But in more than two decades of running my own business, I found it to be a remarkable exercise in humanity.
+It has helped me change my life and understand myself and others better than 20 years of therapy ever would.
 Maslow has been a great guide for me.
 He's the first well-known psychologist to study healthy people as opposed to sick people.
 His insights about human motivation are relevant not just in our work life but even more so in our personal life.